Gandhi dynasty scion takes on low caste "queen" in India vote

 "Mayawati helped the poor with education, and distributed bicycles to students," said 65-year-old wooden shoemaker Khairun Nisa, wearing a black traditional Muslim head-to-toe cloak.
 "She didn't do as much as we hoped, but she did something, other governments did nothing."

-"We should give her one more chance," she said after casting her vote on a rainy day at a primary school in the town of Ayodhya.
-Turnout reached 59 percent by the close of voting, the state electoral commission said.
+"We should give her one more chance," she said after casting her vote on a rainy day at a primary school in the town of Ayodyha.
+Turnout was thin in the chilly morning but was expected to pick up later.

-The destruction of a mosque by hardline Hindus at Ayodhya in 1992 sparked religious riots that killed some 2,000 people and brought the Hindu nationalist Bharatiya Janata Party, or BJP, to national prominence.
+The destruction of a mosque by hardline Hindus at Ayodyha in 1992 sparked religious riots that killed some 2,000 people and brought the Hindu nationalist Bharatiya Janata Party, or BJP, to national prominence.

 This time, religious tensions have cooled and parties are trying to woo voters with promises of welfare programmes, food subsidies and affirmative action for government jobs.